Brian-Pho/Textbook-Notes/_posts/textbooks/2019-04-10-artificial-intelligence-a-modern-approach.md

 - *Machine learning*: to update its memory to adapt to new circumstances.
 - *Computer vision*: to perceive objects.
 - *Robotics*: to manipulate objects.
-- The quest for “artificial flight” succeeded when the Wright brothers stopped imitating birds and started using aerodynamics.
+- The quest for "artificial flight" succeeded when the Wright brothers stopped imitating birds and started using aerodynamics.
-- Aeronautical engineering texts don’t define the goal of their field as making “machines that fly so exactly like pigeons that they can fool even other pigeons.”
+- Aeronautical engineering texts don’t define the goal of their field as making "machines that fly so exactly like pigeons that they can fool even other pigeons."
 - *Dualism*: that there’s a part of the human mind that is outside of nature and is exempt from physical laws.
 - *Materialism*: that the brain’s operation according to the laws of physics constitutes the mind.
 - *Induction*: that general rules are acquired by exposure to repeated associations.
 - The connection between knowledge and action is important because intelligence requires action as well as reasoning.
 Is it?
 - Work in economics and operations research has contributed much to our notion of rational agents, yet for many years AI research developed along entirely separate paths.
 - One reason was the apparent complexity of making rational decisions.
-- *Satisficing*: making decisions that are “good enough” to reduce computations.
+- *Satisficing*: making decisions that are "good enough" to reduce computations.
 - A collection of simple cells can lead to thought, action, and consciousness.
 Brains cause minds.
 - Behaviorism was a response to the lack of objective evidence in psychology.
 Introspection wasn’t taken as reliable evidence.
 - Three key steps of a knowledge-based agent